aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

     > Notice the `Type` and `Port` of the Master bot endpoint.
 These values should be different for all child bots as shown in the next step.

 6. Similarly, locate the `OneBank.AccountsBot`project and double click on AccountsBot.cs file.
-7. Find the method `CreateServiceInstanceListeners`, and replace the definition with following code.
+7. Find the method `CreateServiceInstanceListeners`, replace the definition with following code, and resolve namespaces

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\4.txt"`)
     ~~~csharp